Wild Eats for Wilderness Survival

 Heed My Warning!

-Eating wild plants is never a light-hearted and flippant decision to make.
+Eating wild stuff is never a light-hearted and flippant decision to make.
 Even a few bites of the wrong plants can be fatal or incapacitating.
-Many plants have mimics that are almost impossible to distinguish between each other.
+Many have mimics that are almost impossible to distinguish between each other.

-Positive identification is absolutely necessary before you start chomping on plants for sustenance.
+Positive identification is absolutely necessary before you start chomping on wild stuff for sustenance.
 DO NOT experiment with the universal edibility test casually, and ALWAYS err on the side of caution.

 It can take a fit adult almost 30 days to starve to death.
 If you’re a few days out from rescue, hold off on eating wild plants until it becomes a do-or-die scenario.